yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

 ### 1. Edit a page on GitHub

+{{< alert title="Caution" color="warning">}}If this is not the first time that you contribute to axway-open-docs, we strongly recommend that you delete your old fork before continuing.
+See [Deleting a repository](/blog/2019/10/15/deleting-an-old-fork-before-contributing-to-axway-documentation/) for more information.{{< /alert >}}

 To edit a page and send a PR:

-{{< alert title="Warning" color="warning">}}If this is not the first time that you contribute to axway-open-docs, we strongly recommend that you delete your old fork before continuing.
-See [Deleting a repository](/blog/2019/10/15/deleting-an-old-fork-before-contributing-to-axway-documentation/) for more information.{{< /alert >}}

 1. Click **Edit this page** on the upper right corner of the page.
 2. Click **Fork this repository** to create a copy (fork) of the Axway repository in your GitHub account.
 This allows you to propose changes to a repository that you don't have write access to.